projectnessie/iceberg-catalog-migrator/README.md

 --target-catalog-properties uri=http://localhost:19120/api/v1,ref=main,warehouse=/tmp/warehouse
 ```

-Once the input validations are done, users will be prompted with this message.
-They have an ability to abort or continue the operation.
+After input validation, users will receive a prompt message with the option to either abort or continue the operation.

 ```
 Configured source catalog: HADOOP